How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Where to stay near Kalanggaman Island

 Kalanggaman has no beach resorts or hotels, but overnight camping is allowed.
-If you want to spend the night on the island, your only choice is to rent or bring your own tent.
+If you want to spend the night on the island, renting or bringing your tent is your only choice.

 If camping is not your thing, you may book a hotel in Palompon or Ormoc.
 Here are the best accommodation options for your Kalanggaman escapade: